brianonn/gemma-hello-world/README.md

 3. **Error handling**: Simulating provider failures to ensure the server stays operational and does not leak error strings.
 4. **Stress testing**: Validating memory stability with extremely large (1MB+) environment variables.
 5. **Decorator Logic**: Verifying that the cache correctly reduces calls to the underlying provider and respects TTL expiration.
+6. **Filesystem Secrets**: Validating that `FileSecretProvider` correctly parses key-value pairs from mounted files and integrates seamlessly with the caching layer.

 Run tests using:
 ```bash